The Ultimate Guide to Tennis Balls: Types, Features, and Buying Tips

 Q: How long do tennis balls last?

-A: Pressurized balls last about 2-4 weeks, while pressureless ones can last several months.
+A: Pressurized balls last about 2-3 weeks of regular play, while pressureless ones can last several months.

-Q: What’s the difference between extra-duty and regular-duty felt?
+Q: What's the difference between regular and high-altitude balls?

-A: Keep them in a cool, dry place to maintain pressure and bounce.
+A: Keep them in a pressurized container or a sealed bag to maintain bounce.